-- 7.1 All members of the Authority and the Local Pension Board are required to complete an e-learning course consisting of several modules designed to cover all key areas needed for Authority and Board members to successfully manage the running of a Fund.
-Members are also supported to undertake the LGA's 3-day fundamentals training programme, which provides an opportunity to being exposed, on the occasions that they review investment performance and strategy, to presentations on topical issues, and differing types of investment. - 7.2 A Learning and Development Strategy for all members is in place which includes an annual plan of training events and seminars on relevant topics, and the Strategy identifies individual learning needs and aims to address those individual needs through internal and external means. - 7.3 An annual 'away day' event to support maintaining up-to-date knowledge and understanding, as well as provide opportunities for collaboration and networking, is held for all Authority and Local Pension Board members together. - 7.4 The Authority takes part in a National Knowledge Assessment to assess the effectiveness of these arrangements and to inform the member L&D Strategy.
+7.1 All members of the Authority and the Local Pension Board are required to complete an e-learning course consisting of several modules designed to cover all key areas needed for Authority and Board members to successfully manage the running of a Fund.
+Members are also supported to undertake the LGA's 3-day Fundamentals training programme, which provides an opportunity for learning with peers and benefiting from networking whilst learning from sessions delivered by experts on issues relating to the administration, investment and governance of the scheme.

+- 7.2 A Learning and Development Strategy for all members is in place which includes an annual plan of training events and seminars on relevant topics.
+There are also arrangements in place to identify individual learning needs and develop plans to address these through internal and external means. - 7.3 An annual 'away day' event to support maintaining up-to-date knowledge and understanding, as well as provide opportunities for collaboration and networking, is held for all Authority and Local Pension Board members together. - 7.4 The Authority takes part in a National Knowledge Assessment to assess the effectiveness of these arrangements and to inform the member L&D Strategy.